RavikantShinde05/Learn_Hardhat_with_Building_Dapp/README.md

 ```
 npx hardhat init
 ```
+## Tip: The "npx hardhat" is deprecated and will be removed in the future.
+Please use "npx hardhat init" instead.

 this will create your project templates of hardhat project in myapp directory.
 Once you create template of project there are three main directories that is
 - Contract,
 - Test,